PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/ActionScript Authentication.md

     }
 ```

-The *Register* function is similar to the *Authenticate* function apart from an extra parameter for *DisplayName*.
+The *Register* function is similar to the *Authenticate* function, except that it has an extra parameter for *DisplayName*.

 ```
     public function Register(Username:String, Password:String, DisplayName:String):void {